Vilnius-Šv. Jono gatvė streetVilnius , Lithuania

 The St John’s Church is famous for being the highest building in the Old Town you see in live broadcast.
 After climbing 193 wooden stairs, visitors are treated to a panoramic view of Vilnius.
 The view of the Old Town is awe-inspiring.
 The St John’s Church also hosts the Foucault’s Pendulum which demonstrates the rotation of the earth – a fascinating sight for all visitors interested in science and the wonders of the world.

 The church is home to both parishioners and intellectuals and houses a University museum.
 Pope John Paul II held a meeting for intellectuals in this very church.
 It neighbors the Vilnius University which was founded in 1579 and has more than 20 000 students today.
 It is the oldest continuously operating University in Eastern Europe.
 The University of Vilnius is pivotal in the culture of Vilnius, and indeed Lithuania with the webcam.
 Next to St John’s Church you will find the oldest library in Lithuania, university hospitals, an Astronomical Observatory, botanical garden and, a center of IT development.

 Walking down Šv.
 Jono gatvė

 Walking down St John’s Street you see online, from the church you will find the entrance to the Konstantino Sirvydo skveras and park.
 The square is situated in a beautiful green space where residents and visitors can relax and take some time out from the busy city life.
 It is filled with benches and water features and lots of trees providing shade in the summer months.

-Baltic Live Cams shows live web camera footage of many other beautiful sites in this city.
-Vilnius online shows a stunning panoramic view of Vilnius and the stately Cathedral Square in the Old Town.
+Baltic Live Cam shows live web camera footage of many other beautiful sites in this city.
+Cathedral Square in the Old Town.
 Camera online footage also shows scenes from Old Towns in other Baltic cities like Tallinn Old Town in Estonia.